The Three Stages of Editing (and Nine Handy Do-it-Yourself Tips)

 #1: Get Some Distance From Your Work

-Take a few days (or a few weeks) away from your project – the longer it is, the longer you’ll need.
-This makes it much easier to go back and “re-see” it: you’ll have a clearer idea of what’s working really well, plus what needs changing.
+Take a break from your work-in-progress after drafting it – the longer your project is, the longer you’ll need away from it.
+I recommend taking at least a few days off.
+This makes it much easier to go back and see it with fresh eyes: you’ll have a clearer idea of what’s working really well, plus what needs changing.

 #2: Don’t Be Afraid to Cut Large Chunks